Skip to main content

 • Code of Ethics for Professional Accountants

-In Mali, ONECCA-Mali is authorized by Law 08-015 / AN-RM of 04 June 2008 to propose ethical requirements to the Ministry of Finance for approval and subsequent application by its members.
-ONECCA-Mali indicates that the OHADA Code of Ethics is applicable in the jurisdiction as a minimum benchmark.
-The institute proposed revised regulations that would harmonize the applicable ethical requirements with the 2018 International Code of Ethics.
-The revisions are pending approval by the General Assembly and the Ministry of Finance.
+At the national level, the Ordre National des Experts Comptables et Comptables Agréés du Mali (ONECCA-Mali) is authorized under Law No. 08-015 / AN-RM of June 4, 2008 to propose ethical requirements to the Ministry of Finance for approval and application by its members.
+ONECCA-Mali indicates that the OHADA Code of Ethics is applied in the jurisdiction as the minimum benchmark and has proposed revisions to harmonize the applicable ethical requirements with the 2018 International Code of Ethics.
+These revisions remain pending approval by the General Assembly and the Ministry of Finance.
+Accordingly, the adoption status of the International Code of Ethics for Professional Accountants in Mali is assessed as Not Adopted.

 • International Public Sector Accounting Standards

-At the national level, decree N°2014-0774/P-RM adopted the WAEMU directive in Mali.
-However, the standards are that are currently applied are national standards on a cash-basis with intentions to transition to accrual (IFAC, CIPFA 2020).
+At the national level, Mali adopted the WAEMU directive through Decree No. 2014-0774/P-RM.
+However, based on available information, the public sector accounting standards currently applied remain national standards on a cash basis, with plans to transition to accrual accounting over time.

 Current Status: Not Adopted